neoforge-dev/neoforge-mcp-server/memory-bank/active-context.md

 ## Active Decisions
 - Confirmed `CodeAnalyzer` separates top-level functions from class methods.
 - Confirmed `MockParser` from `mock_parser.py` is now correctly used during fallback.
+- 1. Using tree-sitter for JavaScript parsing
+- 2. Unified AST representation with MockTree/MockNode
+- 3. Feature-based metadata for JavaScript-specific constructs

 ## Known Issues
 - ⚠️ **Low Code Coverage:** Overall coverage is ~12%, significantly below the 90% target.
 Many components have low or zero coverage, **including the new JS adapter code.**